pitt-crc/user-manual/docs/data-management/file-transfer-methods/globus.md

 To use Globus sharing:

-The PI must have an active allocation on CRC with data available on CRC’s BeeGFS or ZFS file system.
+The PI must have an active allocation on CRC with data available on CRCD’s file systems.

 **PI must submit a help ticket to request Globus sharing and submit a help ticket to request access for users from her/his group**

-PI is responsible for the integrity of their directories on the BeeGFS or ZFS file system, especially if the PI or other users share directories with write permission to offsite collaborators.
+PI is responsible for the integrity of their directories on the CRCD file systems, especially if the PI or other users share directories with write permission to offsite collaborators.

-Once approved, the PI and other users can share their folders on BeeGFS or ZFS with their Pitt or outside collaborators.
+Once approved, the PI and other users can share their folders on CRCD's file systems with their Pitt or outside collaborators.

 ### Sharing data with other users